kameshk2/compProgramAnswers/README.md

 # compProgramAnswers
-This Repository is used to maintain my answers of solved competitive programming questions
+This Repository is used to maintain answers of competitive programming questions which i have solved